 Passports & Visas

-All students are required to travel with a valid passport during their program.
+All students are required to travel with a valid passport during any of our international summer camps.
 Additionally, many countries require that the passport be valid for up to 6 months after the return date of the program.
 Please confirm that your passport will be valid for the required time frame.
 If it is not, begin the renewal application immediately as the process can take many weeks.
-ActionQuest cannot be held responsible for ensuring the validity of a student’s passport.
+ActionQuest cannot be held responsible for ensuring the validity of a student’s passport during any of our international summer camps.

 Students traveling on U.S. passports